 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad Administrations.
-In December 2015, Congress passed a five-year federal transportation reauthorization act entitled Fixing America's Surface Transportation Act.
-The FAST Act increases the amount of road and bridge funding for all state departments of transportation.
+The current transportation funding act, Fixing America's Surface Transportation Act, was passed by Congress in December 2015 and authorized federal programs for the five-year period from 2016 through 2020.
+The FAST Act expired Sept.
+30, 2020 but was extended for another year by continuing resolution.
 Federal revenue for other modes is reliant on the timing of project expenditures.